himaannshu/Seasonality-Analysis/README.md

 ## 📬 Connect

-If you found this useful, feel free to ⭐️ the repo, open an issue, or connect with me on [LinkedIn](https://www.linkedin.com/in/ayushgoel02/).
+If you found this useful, feel free to ⭐️ the repo, open an issue, or connect with me on [LinkedIn](https://www.linkedin.com/in/ayushhg/).

----

-## 📃 License

-This project is licensed under the MIT License.